Housing & Residential Life

 - Keep your head low and move quickly to the nearest exit.
 Crawl, if you can, so you do not breathe smoke.

-- Touch the door before opening it.
+- Touch the door with the back of your hand before opening it.
 Before touching the door handle, cover your hand for protection.
 Intense heat, deadly smoke, or gas may be on the other side.
+If the door is hot, do not exit the room; place a sheet or something to gather attention outside your window for the fire crews to know which rooms they need to send rescue crews to.

 - Do not waste time getting dressed, looking for keys, or gathering valuables.
 Leave the building immediately and stay out.